sendtips/themap/README.md

 Install by import `github.com/sendtips/themap` or via `go get github.com/sendtips/themap`

 ## Tests
-Run tests using `THEMAPTERMID=TestTerminal THEMAPTERMPW=123 go test -v .`.
+Run tests using `THEMAPTERMID=TestTerminal THEMAPTERMPW=123 THEMAPMERCHID=TestMerchant THEMAPMERCHPW=123 go test -v .`.
 Note: Use your credentials.
 The provided above will not work.
+There also `THEMAPSIGNKEY` and `THEMAPAPIHOST` variables may be set, but currently, no one test uses it.

 ## Example
 To obtain a payment session you need to call `Init()` method.